Arkzenir/VSLockAndKey/README.md

    the player or group the lock belongs to: hold the key in your main hand, a sufficient-tier key file in your offhand, right-click in the air, pick a target from the dropdown, confirm.
-3. **Carry the filed key** (loose in inventory, or inside a keyring you're carrying) whenever you want to open that lock.
+3. **Carry the filed key** (loose in inventory, or inside a keyring you're carrying — right-click the keyring to open it and drop keys in) whenever you want to open that lock.
 Without it, even the lock's owner is turned away.
 4. If `LimitUnauthorisedUse` is on, a key used by someone other than the lock's actual owner/group member loses one use each time; at zero it breaks (with the normal item-break sound and particles).
 Used by the rightful owner/group member,